High-performance liquid chromatography: Operation

-Common mobile phases used include any miscible combination of water with various organic solvents (the most common are acetonitrile and methanol).
+The most common mode of liquid chromatography is reversed phase, whereby the mobile phases used, include any miscible combination of water or buffers with various organic solvents (the most common are acetonitrile and methanol).
 Some HPLC techniques use water-free mobile phases (see normal-phase chromatography below).
 The aqueous component of the mobile phase may contain acids (such as formic, phosphoric or trifluoroacetic acid) or salts to assist in the separation of the sample components.
 The composition of the mobile phase may be kept constant ("isocratic elution mode") or varied ("gradient elution mode") during the chromatographic analysis.
-Isocratic elution is typically effective in the separation of sample components that are very different in their affinity for the stationary phase.
-In gradient elution the composition of the mobile phase is varied typically from low to high eluting strength.
-The eluting strength of the mobile phase is reflected by analyte retention times with high eluting strength producing fast elution (=short retention times).
-A typical gradient profile in reversed phase chromatography might start at 5% acetonitrile (in water or aqueous buffer) and progress linearly to 95% acetonitrile over 5–25 minutes.
-Periods of constant mobile phase composition may be part of any gradient profile.
+Isocratic elution is typically effective in the separation of simple mixtures.
+Gradient elution is required for complex mixtures, with varying interactions with the stationary and mobile phases.
+This is the reason why in gradient elution the composition of the mobile phase is varied typically from low to high eluting strength.
+The eluting strength of the mobile phase is reflected by analyte retention times, as the high eluting strength speeds up the elution (resulting in shortening of retention times).
+For example, a typical gradient profile in reversed phase chromatography for might start at 5% acetonitrile (in water or aqueous buffer) and progress linearly to 95% acetonitrile over 5–25 minutes.
+Periods of constant mobile phase composition (plateau) may be also part of a gradient profile.
 For example, the mobile phase composition may be kept constant at 5% acetonitrile for 1–3 min, followed by a linear change up to 95% acetonitrile.

 The chosen composition of the mobile phase depends on the intensity of interactions between various sample components ("analytes") and stationary phase (e.g., hydrophobic interactions in reversed-phase HPLC).
 Depending on their affinity for the stationary and mobile phases, analytes partition between the two during the separation process taking place in the column.
 This partitioning process is similar to that which occurs during a liquid–liquid extraction but is continuous, not step-wise.

-In this example, using a water/acetonitrile gradient, more hydrophobic components will elute (come off the column) late, once the mobile phase gets more concentrated in acetonitrile (i.e., in a mobile phase of higher eluting strength).
+In the example using a water/acetonitrile gradient, the more hydrophobic components will elute (come off the column) later, then, once the mobile phase gets richer in acetonitrile (i.e., in a mobile phase becomes higher eluting solution), their elution speeds up.

 The choice of mobile phase components, additives (such as salts or acids) and gradient conditions depends on the nature of the column and sample components.
 Often a series of trial runs is performed with the sample in order to find the HPLC method which gives adequate separation.